zondatw/serverless_short_url/shorturlfunction/README.md

 GCP cloud function, it's have two major features: Register and Redirect.
 Register: Store new url to server, and return short url
+RegisterWithAuth: Major feature equal than Register, but it need to check token, and short url have owner when store in db.
 Redirect: Direct user to other site with short url path which from Register

-They will be deployed to separate functions.
+They will be deployed to separate functions and use identity platform to get auth token.

 ## Services